-Through zig-zag incisions across the palm, the scar-like excessive tissue in the palm is excised.
-Although the length of the procedure depends on the extent of thickened tissue in the palm, the surgery often takes 1 hour to complete and is usually done under general anesthesia or arm block (with sedation)
+Through zigzag incisions across the palm, the surgeon excises the excessive scar-like tissue in the palm.
+The length of the procedure depends on the extent of thickened tissue in the palm, but it often takes around 1 hour to complete.
+This procedure involves a general anesthetic or arm nerve block with sedation.

-Performed as an outpatient procedure, patients experience minimal discomfort that is easily controlled with oral medication.
-Full recovery from carpal tunnel syndrome can take months and a complete return to normal range of motion may never be achieved.
+This is an outpatient procedure, meaning the patient may return home the same day.
+Patients will experience minimal discomfort they can control with an oral medication.
+Full recovery can take months, although a patient may never achieve a full range of motion.
 To improve finger flexibility after surgery, physiotherapy is an absolute necessity.
-The vast majority of patients recover well with much improved hand function.
+The vast majority of patients recover well with much-improved hand function.

 Our goal is to provide you with the information required to ease the decision-making process.

 We strongly encourage you to research the operation thoroughly.
 Here are some useful links to help you: